Bachelor of Arts

 Overview

-In a rapidly changing world, a Bachelor of Arts from ACU prepares you for the challenges of the future.
-Our course is designed to produce graduates who will think outside the box and thrive in the modern workplace.
-As you follow your passions, you will receive a world-class education and develop highly valued skills that are at the heart of the new economy: creative thinking, problem-solving, communication, and critical analysis.
+In a rapidly changing world, a Bachelor of Arts from ACU will provide you with the ultimate skill set to meet the challenges of a competitive employment landscape.
+Our course is designed to produce curious minds who think outside the box and thrive in the modern workplace.
+As you follow your passions, you will receive a world-class education and develop highly transferrable skills that are at the heart of the new economy: creative thinking, problem-solving, communication, and critical analysis.

-This course offers the choice of more than 20 majors and minors in humanities, social sciences, archaeology, psychology, and visual and creative arts.
-The full list of majors and minors can be viewed on the website.
+There are more than 20 majors and minors in humanities, social sciences, archaeology, psychology, visual and creative arts.
+The full list of majors and minors can be viewed here.

-You will also have opportunities to join our exciting overseas study experiences in locations such as New York and Rome.
+This course also offers exceptional global opportunities to join overseas study experiences in locations such as New York and Rome where you will establish international networks and build cross-cultural agility.

-An honours program is available to students who have excelled during their previous three years of study.
-You will build your expertise in your chosen major area of study by completing an independent research or creative project.
+An honours program is also available to students who have excelled during their previous three years of study, focusing on a major field of inquiry by completing independent research or a creative project supported by world-renowned academics.

 Professional experience